 ALSO READ: 6 Dog-friendly Swimming Pools in Singapore

-A great place for your furkid to roam freely and make friends, while you exchange parenting notes with fellow dog owners.
+A great place for your dog to make friends while you exchange parenting notes with fellow dog owners.

 ALSO READ: The Complete List of Dog Cafes in Singapore

 Cycling with your dog onboard is made easier with BuddyRider.
-You can make use of the wonderful park connectors that Singapore has to go to major parks, such as the Sengkang Riverside Park.
+You can make use of the wonderful park connectors that Singapore has to go to major parks, such as the Sengkang Riverside Park, Pasir Ris Park and Coney Island.
 Some parks also have tricycles that fit up to two dogs for rent.

 Stand Up Paddle (SUP) is gaining popularity all over the world, and Singapore is no exception!
 Hop on a SUP board with your dog and glide through the waters looking like champs.